rodneyshupe/Cookbook/Recipes/Sauces/SimpleAppleSauce.rst

 Directions
 ----------

-1. Toss apples, sugar, salt, and water in large, heavy-bottomed nonreactive Dutch oven.
-Cover pot and cook apples over medium-high heat until they begin to break down, 15 to 20 minutes, checking and stirring occasionally with wooden spoon to break up any large chunks.
+1. Toss apples, sugar, salt, and water in a large, heavy-bottomed nonreactive Dutch oven.
+Cover the pot and cook the apples over medium-high heat until they begin to break down, 15 to 20 minutes, checking and stirring occasionally with a wooden spoon to break up any large chunks.
-2. Process cooked apples through food mill fitted with medium disk.
+2. Process the cooked apples through a food mill fitted with a medium disk.
    Season with extra sugar or add water to adjust consistency as desired.
    Serve hot, warm, at room temperature, or chilled.
 (Can be covered and refrigerated for up to 5 days.)